hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `backend` -
   (Optional)
-  The list of backends that serve this BackendService.
+  The set of backends that serve this BackendService.
 Structure is documented below.

 * `cdn_policy` -
   (Optional)